Moving to the United States

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "There are several different methods to find a place to live in the United States.
 One option is to do an online search on real estate websites such as Zillow, Trulia, and Realtor.com to find potential listings in the area you are interested in.
 You can also contact local real estate agencies and inquire about listings they have available.
 You can also ask your friends and family if they know of any available rentals.
-Lastly, you can explore "For Rent" signs advertising rentals in your desired area," commented one expat who made the move to United States.
+Lastly, you can explore "For Rent" signs advertising rentals in your desired area," explained one expat living in United States.

 "Found the area by talking with friends and using realtor as well as length of commute.
-Also, by calibre of schools recommended by School Choice," said one expat in Morristown.
+Also, by calibre of schools recommended by School Choice," said one in Morristown.

 What is a typical expat home or apartment like in the United States?